Get two new free healthy recipes each week. Sign Up

 Instructions

-• Preheat the oven to 350 F if baking instead of frying.
+• To make vegan meatballs, preheat the oven to 350 F if baking instead of frying.
 Drain and rinse the beans very well.
-Combine everything in a food processor until evenly blended – stop while it still has some texture but no large pieces remain.
+Combine everything in a food processor until evenly blended.
+Stop while it still has some texture but no large pieces remain.
 Roll into balls (small meatballs cook much more evenly), and either pan fry in a little oil, or place on a parchment-lined baking tray and cook on the center rack for 10 minutes, then turn each ball and bake an additional 10 minutes or until desired texture is reached.

 View Nutrition Facts